doctorbetaq/SimpleBio.jl/README.md

 ##This package still in-development, it is not ready for use!

-Easy-to-use biological sequence alignment tool working with DNA, RNA and aminoacid sequences.
+Biological tools working with DNA, RNA and aminoacid sequences in a simple way.